stadelmanma/netl-ap-map-flow/README.rst

 4. Open a terminal and cd into the directory you want to install the AP_MAP_FLOW package in
     A. Run the command :code:`git clone https://github.com/stadelmanma/netl-AP_MAP_FLOW.git`
     B. Run the command :code:`cd netl-AP_MAP_FLOW`
-    C. Finally run :code:`./bin/build_model` which will build the model and link the ApertureMapModelTools module to the python3 installation.
+    C. Finally run :code:`python3 setup.py install --user` which will build the model and link the ApertureMapModelTools module to the python3 installation.

 Windows
 ~~~~~~~